 Update January 30th

-Police have now said only one of the two men is is considered a suspect and the second person is considered a witness.
+Police have now said only one of the two men is considered a suspect and the second person is considered a witness.
 Alexandre Bissonnette 27 has been identified as the sole gunman.

 Bissonnette is facing 11 charges including six counts of first degree murder and five counts of attempted murder using a restricted firearm.